small-hack/argocd-apps/postgres/backups/README.md

 ## Create a Postgres Database

- 1. TODO w/ operator
+ - Use the postgres operator to create a database via the [Web UI](https://pgops.social-media-for-dogs.com/#/list), or [manifest](examples/operator-database.yaml).

- 2. TODO w/ bitnami
+ - TODO: bitnami example

- 3. Add an annotation to the database's PVC
+ 3. Add an annotation for k8up to the database's PVC:

     ```yaml
     annotations: